endlos99/xdt99/doc/MANUAL.md

 `SAVE` directive below.

 We can use the base option `-a` to define the base address for relocatable code.
-If no base address is given, default address `>A000` is used for images.
+If no base address is given, default address `>A000` is used for relocatable code in images.
 For example, creating an image file from the source

     data >1111
     aorg >a002